This article was written by Jaime González-Capitel from Resolution as a guest author.

 - There’s also the possibility to synchronize Jira’s directory with the IdP using API calls.
 This approach is becoming much more frequent as cloud IdPs increase their market share, and very interesting because it makes user creation and updates independent from the login process.

 Which method you choose to provision users with will have a great impact on how you manage permissions and group memberships in Jira.
-We will cover these alternatives in the step 5 of the wizard.
+We will cover these alternatives in step 5 of the wizard.

 But before we look at all the configuration options in SAML SSO for Jira Data Center, let’s answer the question that might still be at the top of your mind.